 The two main valleys offer numerous ice cascades.
 The two largest areas are the upper level of the Blåvannet Valley and Isvannet.
-Ice cascades 10, 30, 60 metres long, up to level WI6, stretch out above you.
+Ice cascades 10, 30, 60 metres long, all from very easy to technical, stretch out above you.
 The rock wall above Isvannet is a mass of interesting and challenging dry-tooling opportunities with exciting finale and exit on ice.
-All of them are still waiting to be conquered.
+Many of them are still waiting to be conquered.
 Could it be you that does it?

 In 2016 the first wall routes were established.
-The central Pillar of Uløytinden was climbed via “Starless Spur” (Chmielinski-Klimczak-Paszczak, 650m, M6+, 10hrs), the north face of Skjelettinden 942m (“The Three Max” Kulesza-Wolski, 450m, M5+, 10hrs), and the east ridge of Skjelettinden (Szycman-Warzywoda, III, 3 hrs).
-The first icefalls were climbed by 2 Poles –Norwegian residents Paul Karczmarczyk and Witek Dabrowski in April 2015.
+The central Pillar of Uløytinden was climbed by our team via “Starless Spur” (Chmielinski-Klimczak-Paszczak, 650m, M6+, 10hrs), the north face of Skjelettinden 942m (“The Three Max” Kulesza-Wolski, 450m, M5+, 10hrs), and the east ridge of Skjelettinden (Szycman-Warzywoda, III, 3 hrs).
+The first icefalls were climbed by 2 Poles – Norwegian resident and our chief guide Pawel Karczmarczyk and Witek Dabrowski in April 2015.
 Check out the Alpinist Magazine report here.

 Uløya boasts fantastic walls in 3 picturesque valleys.